|Nutrition Facts (per serving)|

 Preheat the oven to 350 F.

-Beat the eggs, then add the sugar, salt, milk, and vanilla extract and stir until well blended.
+Beat the eggs, then add 1/3 cup of sugar along with the salt, milk, and vanilla extract and stir until well blended.
 Gently stir in the flour and mix gently until just combined.
 Don't use a blender or food processor as this will overwork the batter.

 Pour about one-third of the batter into a buttered 2-quart baking dish and transfer it to the oven for 10 minutes.
 This quick pre-baking stage helps set the bottom part of the batter so that the cherries don't simply sink to the bottom.
 Remove the dish, but leave the oven on.